ihaveamac/mashers-gl-updater/README.md

 # mashers's Grid Launcher Updater
 This program downloads the latest version of [mashers's Homebrew Launcher with grid layout](https://gbatemp.net/threads/release-homebrew-launcher-with-grid-layout.397527/).

 This program uses a modified Lua Player Plus by Rinnegatamante, removing non-essential features to greatly reduce filesize.
 It is based on [this commit](https://github.com/Rinnegatamante/lpp-3ds/tree/312125395509486ddac02512a3594f8a904ebb75).
-The source of this is in "`extra/lpp-3ds-strip`".
+The source of this is contained at "`extra/lpp-3ds-strip.zip`".
+Please see [the original repository](https://github.com/Rinnegatamante/lpp-3ds) for technical details.

 The "site" part is meant to download and cache the last version number (`version.h`) and `launcher.zip` from https://github.com/mashers/3ds_hb_menu.
 This is done because ctrulib can't download from HTTPS sites right now (if there is a way, tell me and I'll forward it).